schmidtbri/ml-model-decorators/blog_post/post.md

-    "A model to predict the species of a flower based on its measurements.
+    "Model to predict the insurance charges of a customer.
 This model also has an optional input called 'prediction_id' that accepts an UUID string to uniquely identify the prediction returned.
 If the prediction id is not provided, a UUID is generated and returned in a field called 'prediction_id' in the model output."